Norsk Høstfest

-Norsk Høstfest (Norwegian language: "Norwegian Autumn Festival") is an annual festival held each fall in Minot, North Dakota, US.
+Norsk Høstfest (Norwegian language: "Norwegian Autumn Festival (literally: Norwegian Harvest Festival)") is an annual festival held each fall in Minot, North Dakota, US.
 It is North America's largest Scandinavian festival.

 History

 The event is held on the North Dakota State Fair grounds in Minot, North Dakota.
 Tens of thousands of people attend to celebrate and partake in the Scandinavian culture and entertainment.
 Altogether it has hosted cultural touchstones from Iceland, Denmark, Norway, Sweden, Finland, Estonia, Greenland, Åland, Faroe Islands, German-speaking Europe and the Netherlands.

 The festival was founded in 1978 by former North Dakota senator and mayor of Minot, Chester Reiten (1923-2013), and a group of friends who shared his interest in celebrating their Nordic heritage.
 The festival is a 501(c)3 nonprofit organization that raises funds to preserve, improve and share Scandinavian culture, heritage and educational programs.

 The 2020 and 2021 editions of the Hostfest have been cancelled due to the COVID-19 global pandemic.